Please ensure you double and triple-check your dog's measurements using the text and video instructions.

 Fleece vs Webbing Colors

-- Hot Green, Hot Orange, and Hot Yellow do not have matching fleece colors.
+- Hot Green, Hot Orange, Hot Yellow, and Purple do not have matching fleece colors.

 - All colors may have some minor discrepancies when comparing fleece vs webbing but this is to be expected due to the difference in materials.